6 - 8 September 2019

 Biologist and writer Colin Tudge will also be joining us to share his insights into evolution, food and farming.
 Along with his wife Ruth, he established the Campaign for Real Farming in 2008, and launched the Oxford Real Farming Conference two years later.

-Book your ticket now or keep reading for more details on the convergence.
+Book your place now or keep reading for more details on the convergence.

 Sign up to receive email updates and hear news before anyone else!